Artesia Uber Accident Lawyers

 - Sideswipe Accidents — Vehicles going in the same direction can also hit each other from the sides.
 In Uber sideswipe accidents, Uber drivers miscalculate their distance from another vehicle when merging lanes.

-- Fender-Bender Accidents – These cause minor damage to the vehicles involved in the accident.
-When Ubers get into fender-bender accidents, they usually try to settle the matter with the other driver so that insurance companies don’t have to get involved.
-Unfortunately, the settlement is almost always insufficient for your damages.
+- Fender-Bender Accidents — These can cause minor damage to the vehicles involved in the accident.
+When Uber drivers get into fender-bender accidents, they usually try to settle the matter with the other driver to avoid involving insurance companies.
+Unfortunately, the settlements they offer can be insufficient for your damages.

-- Single-Car Accidents – Some Uber accidents happen without involving another vehicle.
-In single-car accidents, Ubers may crash into properties or, worse, pedestrians.
+- Single-Car Accidents — Some Uber accidents happen without involving another vehicle.
+In single-car accidents, Ubers may crash into property or, worse, into pedestrians.

 Our Artesia Uber accident lawyers are experienced in handling these cases.
-They will be able to help you with your claim, regardless of the nature of the accident.
+They can assist you with your claim, regardless of the nature of the accident.

 Common Causes Of Uber Accidents

-Drivers who are unfamiliar with an area are more likely to get into an accident.
-To elaborate, they may unknowingly enter construction zones or broken bridges that don’t show up on navigation systems.
-Of course, these dangerous places can also be a hotspot for a possible accident.
+Navigation Errors — Drivers who are unfamiliar with an area are more likely to get into an accident.
+They may unknowingly enter construction zones or broken bridges that don’t show up on navigation systems.
+These dangerous places can also be a hotspot for potential accidents.

-Also, while trying to complete as many trips as possible, drivers may pick up or drop off passengers in areas where they shouldn’t.
-Unfortunately, pulling over in undesignated drop-off and pick-up spots may be unsafe for both drivers and passengers, as they can get into an accident while doing so.
+Additionally, while attempting to complete as many trips as possible, drivers may pick up or drop off passengers in areas where they are not authorized to do so.
+Unfortunately, stopping in undesignated drop-off and pick-up areas can be unsafe for both drivers and passengers, as it increases the risk of accidents.

-Because Uber drivers use the app to accept and complete trips, they might get into distracted driving accidents on the road.
+Driver Distractions — Since Uber drivers use the app to accept and complete trips, they might get into an accident while driving distracted.
 They may get preoccupied while checking the details of their destination or following a navigation guide as they drive.

 It is also a common occurrence among Uber drivers to get too distracted by conversations with their passengers in an effort to secure high ratings.
 Unfortunately, once a driver loses focus on the road, the risk of getting into an accident increases.

-Most Uber drivers work for Uber part-time.
-They may have other part-time employment or have a day job on top of driving for Uber.
+- Driver’s Fatigue — Most Uber drivers work part-time.
+They may have other work or a day job in addition to driving for Uber.
 Also, some drivers work late at night or have early morning shifts.
-These make them more prone to exhaustion and falling asleep behind the wheel, thereby leading to accidents.
+These factors make them more prone to exhaustion and falling asleep behind the wheel, thereby increasing the risk of accidents.

 Common Injuries In Uber Accidents